History Weblecture for Unit 48

 Maxwell also pointed out that increasing entropy is not necessarily an absolute law.
 He postulated a situation in which two gasses are kept at different temperatures and separated by a controlled gate.
 If the gate operator (later known as Maxwell's demon) only lets the fastest molecules of the cold gas escape into the hotter gas, entropy will decrease.

-In Austria, Ludwig Boltzman took this idea further, and demostrated that entropy is really a tendency for the universe to move toward more disordered states, but not an absolute law.
+In Austria, Ludwig Boltzmann took this idea further, and demonstrated that entropy is really a tendency for the universe to move toward more disordered states, but not an absolute law.
 In situations where energy is available from an outside source, a system can actually reverse entropy by creating greater order over time.
 This is indeed the case with living organisms, which rearrange simple molecules into complex organic systems, using excess energy from the sun.

 The net result of thermodynamics was a challenge to the materialist, determinist concept of the universe based on Newtonian mechanics.
 No longer could physicists maintain that one could predict the future of a system by extrapolation from its present state: thermodynamics assumed that nature might chose one of several possible states.